ZoeMeow1027/SubjectNotifier/README.md

   - DUT, Da Nang University of Technology, web materials and web contents are trademarks and copyrights of Da Nang University of Technology school.
   - GitHub, GitHub mark and its icon are trademarks and copyrights of GitHub, Inc.
   - Google, Android and its icon are trademarks and copyrights of Google LLC.
+  - Icons used by project is from Google Fonts.
 - Used third-party dependencies:
   - [Google Accompanist](https://github.com/google/accompanist): Licensed under the [Apache License 2.0](https://github.com/google/accompanist/blob/main/LICENSE).
   - [Google Gson](https://github.com/google/gson): Licensed under the [Apache License 2.0](https://github.com/google/gson/blob/main/LICENSE).